TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/docs/week-02/Co-Creation-02.md

 Finally for Part C) you will assign this pull request to a classmate as a reviewer, to request a review.

 Submit all your writing [in this one single Markdown file on the GitHub website](https://github.com/TheEvergreenStateCollege/upper-division-cs/blob/main/web-24wi/docs/week-02/Co-Creation-02.md)

 To edit it from the website, click on the pencil icon in the upper-right corner.
 When it comes time to commit your changes, choose "Propose changes on a new branch" and then create a pull request with your changes.
 Request as a Reviewer one of your classmates.
 You can ask them in-person, or in Discord as well, if it's okay to request a review from them.

+### Cassidy

+## Part A

+1. I like the visualization of cancer rates across the US (that sounds pretty dark ) on pages 17-19, as well as the other data maps.
+It seems to be a very effective way of visualizing data based on region because it's directly on a map of all the regions.
+A bar graph would have been able to show the same data, but have been much harder to understand without the surrounding context.

+I think [this](https://ourworldindata.org/energy) page from Our World in Data is pretty cool.
+Could you imagine how horrific this would be with a bar graph?

+2. The "before and after the collapse of a bridge on the Rhône in 1840" on page 36 is super cool.
+I would never think to graph the movement of a building.
+I would like to see a graph like this with something besides two data points.
+Maybe the Leaning Tower of Pisa?

+Hey, that actually [exists](https://engineeringdiscoveries.com/leaning-tower-of-pisa/)!
+Well not quite, but this is also interesting.
+For the top graph, it's basically a bar graph representing the tower's height, but represented as the actual tower instead of a bar, which also increases the level of detail on display.

+3. The "The life cycle of the Japanese beetle" graph on page 43 is by far my favorite.
+It's awesome because it manages to make it look like it's an instantaneous snapshot, even though it's over time.

+[This](https://www.researchgate.net/figure/The-emergence-of-life-on-earth-during-geological-time-scales-along-with-temperature_fig1_337154054) site is somewhat similar, in that it shows the timescale in an almost instantaneous way.

+## Part B

+1. I like it when there's a central search bar for finding everything you need, especially when it's for documentation.
+It's nice to be able to find things without using an external search engine.
+Bonus points for having a keyboard shortcut.
+Example: https://dioxuslabs.com/learn/
+2. Whenever a website has code snippets, I love when they have a convenient copy button, so I don't have to select-copy-paste manually.
+Another neat thing with code snippets on some websites, having a button to take me to a playground where I can compile the snippet.
+The Rust book website does both: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html
+3. Something I love on some websites is minimalism.
+A lot of modern websites have way to much crap going on, and too much iconography so I can't quite easily figure everything out.
+Some websites try to go in the opposite direction: https://tildes.net/